 When a tooth becomes too damaged, decayed, or problematic to save, extraction provides relief from pain and infection while protecting your overall oral health from further complications.
 While preserving natural teeth is always the first goal, some situations require removal to prevent more serious problems and create the foundation for successful restoration of your smile.

-Legacy Oral Surgery provides comprehensive tooth extraction services to Staten Island patients who need relief from problematic teeth.
-Our experienced oral surgeons perform extractions ranging from straightforward removals to complex surgical cases, using advanced techniques and comfort options, providing the gentle, effective care you deserve.
+Legacy Oral Surgery in Staten Island provides comprehensive tooth extraction services to patients who need relief from problematic teeth.
+Our oral surgery team performs extractions ranging from straightforward removals to complex surgical cases, using advanced techniques and sedation options to provide the gentle, effective care you deserve.

 When Tooth Extraction Becomes Necessary

-Several conditions may make tooth extraction the most appropriate treatment option.
-Severe decay extending deep into the tooth structure can compromise the tooth beyond repair, especially when infection has spread to the surrounding bone.
-Advanced periodontal disease, destroying the bone and ligaments supporting teeth, may leave extraction as the only viable option for teeth too loose to function.
+Several conditions may make tooth extraction the most appropriate treatment option for patients in Staten Island, NY.
+Severe decay extending deep into the tooth structure can compromise a tooth beyond repair — especially when infection has spread to the surrounding bone.
+Advanced periodontal disease that destroys the bone and ligaments supporting the teeth may leave extraction as the only viable option for teeth too loose to function properly.

 Crowded teeth creating bite problems or preventing proper alignment may require extraction as part of orthodontic treatment planning.
-Teeth fractured below the gum line or damaged by trauma beyond repair also typically require extraction to prevent infection and allow for tooth replacement.
+Teeth fractured below the gum line or damaged by traumatic dental injuries beyond repair also typically require extraction to prevent infection and allow for tooth replacement.

-Impacted teeth unable to erupt normally into the mouth, including wisdom teeth and occasionally impacted canines, not suitable for orthodontic treatment, often require surgical extraction to prevent complications such as infection, cyst formation, or damage to adjacent teeth.
+Impacted teeth that are unable to erupt normally — including wisdom teeth and occasionally impacted canines not suitable for orthodontic treatment — often require surgical extraction to prevent complications such as infection, cyst formation, or damage to adjacent teeth.

 Types of Tooth Extractions